Sergei Zenjov

-Sergei Zenjov (born 20 April 1989) is an Estonian professional footballer who plays as a forward for Estonian club Flora and the Estonia national team.
+Sergei Zenjov (born 20 April 1989) is an Estonian professional footballer who plays as a forward for Meistriliiga club Flora and the Estonia national team.
 Besides Estonia, Zenjov has played in England, Ukraine, Russia, Poland, Azerbaijan and Kazakhstan.

 Club career

 Pärnu

 Zenjov began playing football for a local club Pärnu, where he was coached by Juri Ivanov.
 He made his senior league debut in the II liiga with Pärnu Pataljon in 2005.
 Zenjov made his debut in the Meistriliiga on 8 March 2006, playing for Vaprus, and scored his side's only goal in a 1–3 away loss to TVMK.

 TVMK

 In July 2006, Zenjov signed for Meistriliiga club TVMK.
 He made his debut for the club on 23 July, in a 1–3 away loss to Levadia.

 Karpaty Lviv

 In February 2008, Zenjov signed a five-year contract with Vyshcha Liha club Karpaty Lviv.
 He made his debut in the Vyshcha Liha on 1 March 2008, in a 1–0 home victory over Kharkiv.
 On 27 July 2008, Zenjov scored his first goal for Karpaty Lviv in a 1–1 home draw against Shakhtar Donetsk.

 Zenjov scored two goals in the qualification for the 2010–11 UEFA Europa League.
 He made his debut in the Europa League on 16 September 2010, in a 3–4 home loss to Borussia Dortmund.